+Jordan Peterson has noted that the Bible is the first hyperlinked text with over 60,000 cross references.
+Amazing!
 Such a "big picture" should be consulted whenever possible to set the context for every passage.
 The entire bible is the God Story.
-Each part of the God Story - whether "old" or "new," prophet or letter, each is woven into the greater story.
+Each part of the God Story - whether "old" or "new," prophet, Gospel, or letter - all woven into the greater story.
 All scripture should interpret itself.
-This should keep all "teachers" subject to the authority of the scriptures - if we are indeed noble-minded men and women!
+This would keep all "teachers" subject to the authority of the scriptures - and help us to be noble-minded men and women!